 The function performs the following operations:

-• Checks if PCA exists in the provided SingleCellExperiment objects
+• Checks if PCA exists and is valid in the provided SingleCellExperiment object

-• If PCA already exists, returns the object unchanged (no downsampling)
+• If PCA is valid, returns the object unchanged (no downsampling)

-• If PCA is missing and dataset is large, downsamples before computing PCA
+• If PCA is missing or invalid and dataset is large, downsamples before computing PCA

 • Utilizes scran for HVG selection and scater for PCA computation (soft dependencies)